Dental Bridges Torrance

 Whatever your fears, rest assured: getting a dental bridge isn’t painful.
 Dentists take steps to ensure the process is as comfy as possible.

 You see, the dental team numbs your mouth before treatment starts.
 (They typically just use a topical anesthetic.
-Still, they can include sedatives on request.)
+Still, they can include sedatives on request.).
 That way, you won’t feel discomfort from bridge preparation or placement.
 The most you’ll sense is slight pressure as the dentist works.

 Admittedly, treated teeth may be sensitive following bridge placement.
 The numbing effect from treatment won’t last.
 That said, these aches are temporary and will fade in a few days.
-You can also take pain medications to manage them in the meantime.
+You can also take pain medication to manage them in the meantime.

 How Many Teeth Can a Dental Bridge Replace?